 - Regular physical activity can get rid of gynecomastia.
 Even though exercising has many benefits when it comes to losing fat, it is not a treatment for gynecomastia.
 In Walnut Creek,

-teen and adult men are often physically active in gyms and outdoors.
-People who suffer from ‘man boobs’ can try workouts that supposed to address chest fat, but the results are limited, and exercise cannot remove breast tissue, once formed.
+- Teen and adult men are often physically active in gyms and outdoors.
+People who suffer from ‘man boobs’ can try workouts that supposed to address chest fat, but the results are limited, and exercise cannot remove breast tissue once formed.

 - Not all men with large, saggy breasts have gynecomastia.
 Large breasts in men can be caused by being obese (this is called pseudogynecomastia).
-Therefore, unlike the previous myth, men suffering from pseudogynecomastia can treat their enlarged breast by losing weight.
+Therefore, unlike the previous myth, men suffering from pseudogynecomastia can treat their enlarged breasts by losing weight.

 - Not all gynecomastia cases require liposuction.
-Different men will have different degrees of breasts enlargement.
+Different men will have different degrees of breast enlargement.
+Male breast enlargement is classified into 4 grades.
 Dr. Delgado may perform liposuction on patients with pseudogynecomastia.
 While some men may benefit from liposuction only, others with excess skin may need to undergo a secondary procedure.
-If you are not sure about your particular case, Miguel Delgado M.D. will be able to determine the best option for you.
+If you are not sure about your particular case, Miguel Delgado M.D. will be able to determine the best option.

 Miguel Delgado M.D. possesses years of experience in diagnosing and treating all kinds of gynecomastia.
-If you think you are a victim of this condition, please book your consultation with him to be properly evaluated in a private setting and be offered a treatment plan.
+If you think you are a victim of this condition, please book your consultation with him to be evaluated correctly in a private setting and be offered a treatment plan.